mimicgoran/AR-Underground-Utility-Viewer-Overview-Public/README.md

 The prototype uses:

-1. QGIS for GIS data preparation
+1. QGIS/ArcGIS for GIS data preparation
 2. GeoJSON as the exchange format
 3. Python for data transformation
 4. Unity for mobile development